Leoyang158/VehicleShow/README.md

 To execute the file
 1. Run the seeds file
-2. npm -i nodemon
+2. npm -i (All node modules installed)
-3. nodemon app.js
+3. nodemon app.js or node app.js

 Thanks
 Linjian Yang